edgexfoundry/device-onvif-camera/README.md

 # Getting Started

-Learn how to configure and run the service by following these [instructions](./doc/setup.md).

 For a full walkthrough of using the default images, use this [guide.](./doc/guides/SimpleStartupGuide.md)

 For a full walkthrough of building custom images, use this [guide.](./doc/guides/CustomStartupGuide.md)